Peripherally Inserted Central Catheter (PICC): Care Instructions

 A peripherally inserted central catheter (PICC) is a thin, flexible tube that's used to give medicine, blood products, nutrients, or fluids.
 One end is put through the skin into a vein in the arm and moved into a large vein near your heart.
 The other end stays outside your body.
 It is a type of central vascular access device, or central line.
 You may have it for weeks or months.

 Your doctor may give you medicine to make you feel relaxed.
 You may feel a little pain when your doctor numbs your arm.
-Your doctor will then thread the catheter up a vein in your arm to a larger vein.
+Your doctor will then put the PICC in your arm.
 You will not feel any pain.
-The doctor may use stitches or other devices to hold the catheter in place where it exits your arm.
+The doctor may use stitches or other devices to hold the PICC in place on your arm.

 After the procedure, the site may be sore for a day or two.
 You may have a large bandage or other covering to help keep the PICC clean and in place.